Arranging a funeral or cremation in New York

-Who is responsible for paying for the funeral expenses?
+Who is responsible for paying for the funeral/ cremation expenses in New York?

 There are basically 2 options – either you pre-plan and prepay for your funeral expenses, or surviving family will become liable for your disposition costs.
 You do not have to formally set up a funeral contract with a funeral service provider but can make adequate provisions by putting funds aside in a POD account in order that the person who will arrange your funeral can access this fund immediately upon the death.
 You can read more about this in ‘What is my best and safest option for putting aside money for a funeral?’.

-Pre-planning and prepaying a funeral can enable you to take the financial burden from surviving family and also ensure your own wishes are clearly met.
-State law regulates pre-need funeral plans in New York and all funds go into a Trust.
+Pre-planning and prepaying a funeral can enable you to take the financial burden from the surviving family and also ensure your own wishes are clearly met.
+State law regulates pre-need funeral plans in New York, and all funds go into a Trust.

 How do I obtain a certified copy of a death certificate in New York?

 The funeral home will usually obtain the necessary death certificates for you as part of their services.
 They can only charge you the actual fee, which is $15 in New York City and $10 or less in the rest of New York State.
-You will need certified copies to formally register the death of the deceased with government institutions, banks, and insurance companies, etc.
+You will need certified copies to formally register the deceased’s death with government institutions, banks, insurance companies, etc.

 Does the deceased have to be embalmed in New York?

-A body does not have to be embalmed according to New York State law.
-However, some funeral homes will stipulate that embalming is required dependent on certain services.
-For example, if an open casket viewing or service is performed, or if a body is being transported across state lines.
+According to New York State law, a body does not have to be embalmed.
+However, some funeral homes will stipulate that embalming is required, dependent on certain services.
+For example, if an open casket viewing or service is performed or if a body is being transported across state lines.